i2-open/i2scim/docs/README.md

   release.
 * Support for HTTP HEAD and HTTP Conditional [RFC7232](https://datatracker.ietf.org/doc/html/rfc7232) qualifiers.
 * Kubernetes deployment using docker on Intel and ARM64 (e.g. Raspberry Pi).
-* DevOps Health, Liveness and performance interceptor support ready (e.g. grafana)
+* SmallRye DevOps Health, Liveness and performance interceptor support ready (e.g. grafana).
 * Event system enables support for enhancements such as Apache Kafka and server-to-server multi-master replication (see other).
 * Security features